joshrp/moonlight-docs/Fixing-Hardware-Decoding-Problems.md

 * Ensure your desktop session is running using X, not Wayland.
 On GNOME-based distros, you can switch this at the logon screen by clicking the little gear icon.

+    * The following software limitations prevent hardware acceleration from being usable on Wayland:

+        * VDPAU - the API has no Wayland rendering support at all
+        * VAAPI - [missing DRI3 support](https://github.com/intel/libva/issues/79) that is required to render on XWayland
+        * GNOME's Wayland compositor (Mutter) - [missing YUV surface support](https://github.com/intel/intel-vaapi-driver/issues/357) that is required for native Wayland rendering

 ### Ubuntu

 All GPUs: